-A profusion of diverse threads are wondrously woven into cultural tapestries.
+Woven into this sensational Lamb Curry is a profusion of diverse cultural flavours.
 When we say, local is lekker, we’re transported back to nostalgic foods that remind us of our childhood.
-For me, hot African summers with Sunday’s braaivleis smoke come to mind.
-We also understand that ‘dipping an Ouma’ is figurative, a habitual pleasure of early morning coffee-soaked rusks.
-And, that no fete is replete without curry & rice topped with spoonfuls of Mrs Ball’s chutney.
-This distinctive combination of savoury and sweet is as much a part of our local cuisine as milk tart.
+For me, hot African summers with smoky coals and charred meat feels like Sunday.
+We also know that ‘dipping an Ouma is figurative, the pleasure of coffee-soaked rusks.
+And, that no fete is replete without curry & rice and Mrs Ball’s chutney.

 As a nation of flavour seeking eaters, South Africa embraces a melting pot of exciting cuisines.
 It’s no surprise then that Indian food is so popular.
-With its bold use of spices and heat levels ranging from mild to hell hot, it’s hard to beat a good curry.
+With its bold use of spices, it’s hard to beat a good curry.
 Influenced primarily by regionality, Indian food explores a broad spectrum of flavours.

 Today I’m partnering with South African food brand, Peppadew, who recently introduced a range of #AwesomeAtchars to the local market.
 I’m always excited to experiment with new ingredients, so when Peppadew invited me to develop a recipe using their exclusive atchars, I gladly jumped on board.
 For this succulent lamb curry, I’m using their Mango atchar to boost the flavours.